rust-lang/rfcs/active/0000-allocator.md

 there are questions that arise regarding how the high-level operations of `Alloc` actually map to the low-level methods provided by `RawAlloc`.
-Here are a few properties of potential interest when thinking about this mapping:
+Here are a few properties of potential interest when thinking about this mapping.

+#### Headerless high-level allocation

-* A "header-free" high-level allocation is one where the high-level allocator implementation adds no headers to the block associated with the storage for one value; more specfically, the size of the memory block allocated to represent a type `T` is (at most) the size of what the underlying `RawAlloc` would return for a request a block of size `mem::size_of::<T>()` and alignment `mem::align_of::<T>()`.
+A "header-free" high-level allocation is one where the high-level allocator implementation adds no headers to the block associated with the storage for one value; more specfically, the size of the memory block allocated to represent a type `T` is (at most) the size of what the underlying `RawAlloc` would return for a request a block of size `mem::size_of::<T>()` and alignment `mem::align_of::<T>()`.
 (We say "at most" because the `Alloc` implementation may choose to use `mem::min_align_of::<T>()`; that detail does not matter in terms of the spirit of what "header-free allocation" means.

+#### Call correspondence

-* A "call correspondence" between a high-level allocator and one of its underlying `RawAllocs` is a summary of how many calls will be made to the methods of the `RawAlloc` in order to implement the corresponding method of the high level allocator.
+A "call correspondence" between a high-level allocator and one of its underlying `RawAllocs` is a summary of how many calls will be made to the methods of the `RawAlloc` in order to implement the corresponding method of the high level allocator.

 Every high-level allocator provides at least the methods for allocating and deallocating data (which can correspond to `alloc_bytes` and `dealloc_bytes`), and potentially also a method for attempting to reallocate data in-place (which can correspond to `realloc_bytes`).
 I call these methods the "allocation methods", though note that they include both allocate and deallocate methods.
 I have identified three potentially interesting call correspondences, which I have labelled as "1:1", "1:1+", and "1:n".

   * If a high-level allocator has a "1:1" call correspondence with a raw allocator, that means that every successful call to an